Overview

 ALFA_103.jpg

 Over the past decade, sperm whales have developed a knack for taking sablefish off longlines.
 The whales recognize that when a boat runs out to the sablefish grounds and starts to haul a longline (a sound the whales detect by the boat shifting in and out of gear), easy and delicious pickings are available.
 Whale depredation can cost fishermen thousands in lost fishing time and poses a safety risk to both whales and fishermen.
 In 2003 ALFA and scientists formed the Southeast Alaska Sperm Whale Avoidance Project (SEASWAP) to work on understanding whale predation and developing deterrent or avoidance strategies.
 This unique collaboration of fishermen and scientists have worked together ever since.
-You can learn more about SEASWAP by vising our Whale Avoidance page or the SEASWAP project website.
+You can learn more about SEASWAP by visiting our Whale Avoidance page or the SEASWAP project website.

 Use of Pot Gear